Why are we recording the current state of our freshwaters?

 Minimum data requirements for determining attribute bands

-LAWA calculates the state of water quality sites after removing data of a lessor quality based on Quality Code (QC) information provided by councils.
+LAWA calculates the state of water quality for each site after removing data of a lesser quality based on Quality Code (QC) information provided by councils.
+This removes data that may have been compromised or undergone significant modification and therefore may not be representative of the intended measurement.
 All measurements with a NEMS QC 100 (missing data) and 400 (measured value may have been compromised and/or undergone significant modification) are removed from the dataset before calculation of state.
 This also includes internal QC 400 child codes (e.g. 403, 404, 450) and 'poor quality' codes from council's internal QC code schemas (e.g. for Auckland: 41, 61, 100, 42 and 151).
+This is part of an ongoing data improvement process that councils are actively working on to implement.

-LAWA calculates and displays the 'current state' of lake water quality sites using monthly data preferably, but for some indicators quarterly data are used if monthly data are not sufficient.
+LAWA calculates and displays the 'current state' of lake water quality sites using monthly data or quarterly data (if monthly data are not available).
 A daily average is calculated in situations where multiple measurements were collected in a single day, before assessing whether the data meets the specified data abundance criteria.
 The following minimum data abundance requirements have to be met before a grade can be assigned, so not all sites that feature on LAWA can be assigned an attribute band.

 For ammoniacal nitrogen (as ammonia toxicity), total nitrogen, total phosphorus, chlorophyll a and clarity, LAWA requires: